7 Bike Selling Tips Made for You

 Negotiation

-To get the best deal, you should negotiate the prices with the buyer or the dealer.
+You should negotiate the prices with the buyer or dealer for the best deal.
 For a better understanding of the resale value of your bike model, you can refer to the prices online and then set the price accordingly.
-Even you can contact your friend who has recently sold their bike.
+You can even contact your friend who has recently sold their bike.

 -